balaji-kamalesan-au3/Barclaysapp/README.md

-ECS Software App
+Barclay's Hackathon

 Steps to Install:

-        => You can Unzip the above file or Clone the app using https://github.com/balaji-kamalesan-au3/codaGlobal.git => Navigate into the app, run yarn install (Preferred as I used yarn) or npm install ==> (to Install dependencies) => Run yarn start or npm start ==> (to Start the Application)
+        => You can Unzip the above file
+        => Navigate into the app, run yarn install (Preferred as I used yarn) or npm install ==> (to Install dependencies) => Run yarn start or npm start ==> (to Start the Application)